 Feedback and complaints about Children's Services

-Contact the school to discuss the problem first - most problems can be solved this way.
+Contact the school to talk about the problem first - most problems can be solved this way.

 The local authority does not manage complaints about schools or academies.

-We screen any complaints that we receive.
-We will usually signpost you to the school’s own complaints process.
+We review any complaints that we receive.
+We will usually direct you to the school’s own complaints process.

 In some cases, we refer concerns raised with us to our school safeguarding team.
-They will record the information and if appropriate, take action.
+They will record the information and if appropriate, act.
 The safeguarding team will not be able to provide feedback on individual cases.
-But they carefully consider every referral that they receive.
+But they carefully consider every concern that they receive.

 Making a formal complaint